mbonto/XAI_for_genomics/README.md

 Go to Scripts/Model.
 #### Graph
-To compute the correlation graph over all features, execute `python infer_graph.py --name pancan`.
+To compute the correlation graph over all features using training examples, execute `python infer_graph.py -n pancan --min_value 0.5`.
+All correlations whose absolute value is lower than `min_value` are set to 0.

 #### Model
 To train a logistic regression (LR) on TCGA data (pancan), execute `python train_nn.py -n pancan -m LR`.